corda/cordapp-template-kotlin/README.md

 Navigate to `http://localhost:10005/web/example/` and click the refresh button at the top left-hand side of the page.
-You should see the newly created agreement on the page.
+You should see the newly created purchase order on the page.

 ## Accessing the h2 database via h2 web console